Sarajevo – Siege City, Bosnia and Herzegovina

 After reading accounts of massacres, rapes, and unspeakable horrors within concentration camps, I was left wondering how people who have lived side-by-side for so long could suddenly turn on their neighbours with such unrestrained barbarity.

-Having worked my way throught the Museum, I asked the staffer, a bloke in his late 30s/early 40s, about this.
+Having worked my way through the Museum, I asked the staffer, a bloke in his late 30s/early 40s, about this.
 I said that there must have been deep underlying issues within the society, as the desire to unleash such unimaginable cruelty cannot just appear overnight.
 He said that once an environment had been created where atrocity was sanctioned, those within the community that harboured violent or psychopathic tendencies had free reign to act with impunity.

 I told him that I couldn’t understand how Bosnia Herzegovina can exist today when in recent history there was such hatred and violence.
 How can you just go back to living together after what happened between 1992-1995?
 Don’t people walk down the street, and wonder if the middle-aged man they just passed was a perpetrator of war crimes, or stood by as they were committed?
 The staffer told me that the perpetrators were put on trial and imprisoned.
 I said there must still be many rank and file soldiers out there amongst the community that were guilty of atrocities.
 He seemed to take offence at my comment, and answered that in Australia I could also be passing murderers in the street.